Scope of Architecture

 - Time Scope

 - Detail Scope

-- Stakeholder scope
+- Stakeholder Scope

 Architecture time frames, organizational context, levels of detail and appeal to stakeholders must all be appropriately set for the architecture to be relevant and successful.
-Enterprise Architect has tools that support all of these types of scope from the powerful Roadmap overlay feature for time modeling, the Organization chart to show which parts of the enterprise will be affected and the wide range of diagrams and matrices that can be used to allow stakeholders to visualize the architectures at the appropriate level of detail.
+Enterprise Architect has tools that support all of these types of scope, from the Roadmap overlay feature for time modeling, the Organization chart to show which parts of the enterprise will be affected, and the wide range of diagrams and matrices that can be used to allow stakeholders to visualize the architectures at the appropriate level of detail.

-Enterprise Architecture is a non-trivial and costly discipline and it is critical that value is delivered to the business.
-The best outcomes will be achieved if the architecture touches all parts of the enterprise but it is quite common for some parts of the enterprise to receive greater emphasis in the architectural descriptions than others.
+Enterprise Architecture is a non-trivial and costly discipline, and it is critical that value is delivered to the business.
+The best outcomes will be achieved if the architecture touches all parts of the enterprise, but it is quite common for some parts of the enterprise to receive greater emphasis in the architectural descriptions than others.
 Having a clear understanding of the structure of an enterprise and its organizations and how strategic plans relate to this structure is critical for the success of any enterprise architecture effort.

-The stakeholders and the shareholders or organization owners that they represent are the ultimate beneficiaries of the enterprise architecture and it is important that the right stakeholders are selected and communication is managed to ensure they are kept updated with the progress of the architectural work and the governance of the Implementation Initiatives.
+The stakeholders and the shareholders or organization owners that they represent are the ultimate beneficiaries of the enterprise architecture, and it is important that the right stakeholders are selected and communication is managed to ensure they are kept updated with the progress of the architectural work and the governance of the Implementation Initiatives.